Skip to content

 Winslow Homer (1836–1910) – Famous for his landscapes and seascapes, Homer used watercolors to show the raw power of nature.
 His work often feels alive, with waves crashing and skies full of emotion.

-Artist Who Inspire Me
+Artist Who Inspire Me: Svetlana Khachatryan

-My biggest inspiration is one of the Armenian participants — Svetlana.
-She’s an amazing person with incredible knowledge and experience in natural dyeing processes.
+My biggest inspiration is one of the Armenian participants — Svetlana Khachatryan She’s an amazing person with incredible knowledge and experience in natural dyeing processes.
 During the previous week, we learned so much from her, used many beautiful natural colors, discovered new techniques, and became more and more inspired by her every day.

 My favorite project created by Svetlana is called “NAROT.”
 It includes 13 pieces, all naturally dyed, forming a collection of kimonos and other garments with truly unique textures, colors, and forms.
 Each piece feels alive — full of natural energy and quiet beauty.